World Tessellation Day

 Even if you’re not a maths buff, you might be a sucker for pretty patterns – and if so, then today is for you!

-The History of Tessellation Day
+History of World Tessellation Day

 This day was started up for all pattern-lovers by a bunch of math fans, and a children’s book author.
 Emily Grosvenor, author of the kids’ book Tessellation! took it upon herself to make this a day to celebrate shapes and patterns of the repeated, tiling kind.